A Parallel Vector-form $LDL^\top$ Decomposition for Accelerating Execution-time-certified $\ell_1$-penalty Soft-constrained MPC: Conclusion

 \section{Conclusion}

-As our previous execution-time-certified Box-QP algorithm \cite{wu2023direct} is only applicable to input-constrained MPC, this paper overcomes this limitation by using $\ell_1$ penalty to soft general MPC problems with input and state constraints.
-The use of $\ell_1$ penalty not only allows us to transform soft-constrained MPC problems into Box-QP problems but also enjoys \textit{exact recovery} feature.
-Therefore, our approach can simultaneously provide execution time certificates and handle possible infeasibility for general MPC in closed-loop.
+This paper proposes an $\ell_1$-penalty soft-constrained MPC formulation to handle possible infeasibility and provide an execution time certificate for real-time closed-loop MPC.
+The $\ell_1$-penalty soft-constrained MPC can be surprisingly transformed into a Box-QP and then our previous Box-QP algorithm \cite{wu2023direct} can be applied to provide a theoretical execution-time certificate.
+Moreover, this paper proposes a parallel vector-form $LDL^\top$ decomposition for the first time, to accelerate the most computationally expensive Newton step, which enables our solver to achieve comparable computation performance to the state-of-the-art solvers such as IPOPT and OSQP.
+Future work includes implementing a block-version of our parallel vector-form $LDL^\top$ decomposition to further improve computation efficiency.

-Our execution-time-certified QP algorithm with the capability of handling infeasibility will also play a big role in other various real-time QP applications, such as constrained Differential Dynamic Programming (DDP) \cite{xie2017differential}, constrained Control Lyapunov policy \cite{wang2010fast}, and Control Barrier Function based QP \cite{ames2016control,xiao2021high}.
+In addition to MPC applications, our globally feasible and execution-time-certified QP Algorithm \ref{alg_time_certifed_IPM} can be applied to other various real-time QP applications, such as constrained Differential Dynamic Programming (DDP) \cite{xie2017differential}, constrained Control Lyapunov policy \cite{wang2010fast}, and Control Barrier Function based QP \cite{ames2016control,xiao2021high}.
+Moreover, our parallel vector-form $LDL^\top$ decomposition can also benefit other various numerical computation tasks.